telerik/ajax-docs/controls/imagebutton/getting-started.md

 The following tutorial demonstrates how to set up a page with a **RadImageButton** control and attach its **OnClick** server event:

-1. In the default page of a new ASP.NET AJAX-enabled Web Application add a **RadImageButton** control:
+1. In the default page of a new ASP.NET AJAX-enabled Web Application, add a **RadImageButton** control:

 	**ASP.NET**